Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

   - **Alert**
   - **Emergency**

-[comment]: <> (Levels in Workflows + Omni-Channel)

 - *Created at*
     Date and time of the creation.

 - *Created by*
     Name and username of the user who created the intent.

-[comment]: <> (Bei NoE test account Background-API Arvato -> Always automatically created?
-User or Connection name?
-Logs created by a person or automatically by the system/connection?)

 - *Message*
     Details of the log message.